Community Cats Information

 - Community Cat Virtual Summit 10/9/2021, hosted by OAA and Together Initiative, will provide community cat managers and advocates the opportunity to network; gain information on resources for TNR, medical care, shelters and food; learn how to address community conflicts and how to help municipalities adopt partner-oriented community cat policies.
 You can view the workshop here.

-- Community Cats: A Guide for Busy Ohio Municipal Leaders, produced by OAA and Together Initiative, is a tool for both advocates and municipal leaders explaining why TNR is the humane long-term solution, along with community cat ordinances, to long-term reduction of outdoor cat populations and nuisance complaints.
+- Community Cats: A Guide for Busy Ohio Municipal Leaders, produced by OAA and Together Initiative, this guide is an excellent resource for advocates to use when working with local policymakers to pass ordinances on community cat management, feeding, and trap/neuter/return.